Richard Davis (bassist): Teaching

 In 1977, Davis accepted a teaching position as Professor of Bass (European Classical and Jazz), Jazz History and combo improvisation at the University of Wisconsin-Madison.
 Davis had a desire to mentor and inspire future generations.
 Richard Davis points to a number of older bassists as influencing his understanding of the bass.
 He says, “I listened to Jimmy Blanton, Oscar Pettiford, all those old guys, Milton Hinton.
 I wanted to find out what they were doing.
 I didn't want to play like them, but that's where it came from.
 Along with the fact that he was ready to ease the pressures of being a freelance musician.

 His nearly 40-year tenure at the university emphasized classical bass, jazz history, and improvisation.
 In 1993 Davis founded the Richard Davis Foundation for Young Bassists to help support young artists develop music.
 In 1998, he created the Retention Action Project (R.A.P.) focused on multicultural differences.
 Davis also initiated a chapter of the "Institute for the Healing of Racism" in Madison to further diversity awareness efforts.

 He retired from the university in 2016.

 Death

 Davis died on September 6, 2023, after two years in hospice care, at the age of 93.

 Honors

 Over his lifetime, Davis received numerous awards based on his playing and commitment towards empowering future generations.
-He was named Best Bassist by DownBeat magazine’s International Critics’ Poll from 1967-1974.
+He was named Best Bassist by DownBeat magazine's International Critics’ Poll from 1967 to 1974.
 He won the Hilldale Award for distinguished teaching presented to him by Chancellor Donna Shalala.
 In 1998 he got an honorary doctorate of Humane Letters from Edgewood College, Madison.
-In 2000 he received the Manfred E. Swarsensky Humanitarian Award from the Rotary Club Of Madison.
+In 2000 he received the Manfred E. Swarsensky Humanitarian Award from the Rotary Club of Madison.